rmetzler/bliki/wiki/dev/debugger-101.md

 (Written largely because newbies in [##java](http://evanchooly.com) never seem to have this knowledge.)

-A "debugger" is a mechanism for monitoring and controlling the execution of your program, usually interactively.
+A “debugger” is a mechanism for monitoring and controlling the execution of your program, usually interactively.
 Using a debugger, you can stop your program at known locations and examine the _actual_ values of its variables (to compare against what you expected), monitor variables for changes (to see